 Arizona passed a no-license carry law in 2010, like Alaska retaining their shall-issue CHL.
 Iowa also made its CHL truely shall-issue, effective January 1, 2011.

 In 2011 Wyoming passed a law allowing unrestricted carry for residents, which went into effect July 1.
 They retained shall-issue CHL.
 Also, Wisconsin elected a new governor.
 He signed their concealed carry law in 2011, and it went into effect November 1.

 In Illinois state legislators voted 65-32 in favor of a shall-issue CHL.
 Unfortunately the state requires 71 votes to pass legislation restricting local communities' regulatory power, so Illinois remains the only no-carry state.
 Passing CHL laws was never easy.

-The current concealed carry status, as of 2011, is forty-one shall-issue states, four unrestricted carry states (three also shall-issue), one state with concealed carry banned, and eight with restrictive discretionary carry.
+The current concealed carry status, as of 2015, is forty-two shall-issue states, five unrestricted carry states (four also shall-issue), no states with concealed carry banned, and eight with restrictive discretionary carry.